Akter8/rts-static-scheduler/README.txt

 - [ ] Make splitPeriodicTask in split.c return the frame size.
 - [X] Store the frame data in outputfile - periodicSchedule.txt

+# Assumptions
+1. None of the jobs- periodic or non-periodic overrun.

 # Known bugs
 - [X] Malloc and realloc throw errors in calculateSchedule.c

 # How to compile
-Run "make" to compile and "make clean" to clean the compilation.
+On the CLI run "make" to compile and "make clean" to clean the compilation.

 # Inputs required
-periodicTasks.txt: First line should have the number of tasks in the task set.
+1. periodicTasks.txt: First line should have the number of tasks in the task set.
 Subsequent lines should have 3 integers- period, wcet and deadline respectively.
+2. aperiodicJobs.txt:
+3. sporadicJobs.txt: